 CUSF’s future lies in Griffin I. Initially conceived as Martlet V and then spun out into it’s own line of rockets, Griffin promises to reach over the Karman Line to around 150km.
-Panthera, Griffin’s first stage, is powered by White Giant, a liquid bipropellant engine, while Aquila, the upper stage, utilises an off-the-shelf motor.
-Preliminary investigations into White Giant are being conducted with White Dwarf in January 2022, while Aquila and it’s novel hypersonic recovery system are currently being built for a launch to approximately 7km in July 2022.
-All of our sub-teams are hard at work to meet our rigorous development schedules.
+Conceived as a two-stage vehicle and then refined to a single stage, Griffin I is powered by White Giant, promised to be one of the world’s largest student engines.
+Preliminary investigations into White Giant are being conducted with White Dwarf in October 2022.

 Our Most Powerful Engine Yet.

-A shape-changing hemisflo drogue chute acts to pull out a larger main parachute to recover Aquila and to slow the upper stage from speeds of up to Mach 4.
+A shape-changing hemisflo drogue chute acts to pull out a larger main parachute to recover the rocket from speeds of up to Mach 4.

-White Giant, a regeneratively cooled 10kN Nitrous-IPA liquid bipropellant engine drives Griffin I up to stage separation.
+White Giant, a regeneratively cooled 35kN LOx-IPA liquid bipropellant engine drives Griffin I.

-A trio of custom flight tanks, oxidiser, fuel and pressurant, lie at the core of Panthera’s propellant system.
+A trio of custom flight tanks, oxidiser, fuel and pressurant, lie at the core of Griffin’s propellant system.

 Something Caught Your Eye?